otisfuse/Doge-Miner/README.md

 ## Step 1: Download the zip from this repository

-## Step 2: Download LolMiner and extract to LolMiner directory
+## Step 2: Extract the zip and edit the batch file with your DogeCoin Wallet address

-## Step 3: Extract the zip and edit the batch file with your DogeCoin Wallet address
+## Step 3: Download LolMiner and extract to miner directory

 ## Step 4: Run the bat file